-Student Name: \\\\\\School Name: \\\\\

-A. TO BE COMPLETED BY PRESCRIBING PHYSICIAN

-Condition(s) which make medication necessary:

 NAME OF MEDICATION DOSAGE DIRECTIONS FOR USE

 1.

 2.

 3.

 4.

-Additional comments: (possible reconsequences of missing medicatio duration) Physicians Name: (please print)
+Additional comments: (possible reactions, consequences of missing medication, storage duration) Physicians Name: (please print)

-, Physicians Signature:
+Physicians Signature:

 Date:

-B. TO BE COMPLETED BY PARENT OR GUARDIAN - INFORMED AUTHORIZATION AND RELEASE
+.
+TO BE COMPLETED BY PARENT OR GU IARDIAN - INFORMED AUTHORIZATION AND

-I request the school to give medication (must be in the original container) as prescribed on this form to my child, whose name is: \\\\\\\.
-I will notify the school, in writing, promptly of any changes in medication or dosages ordered.
-I will provide the medications listed above.
+y child, whose name is: the original container) as prescribed on this form to I will notify the school, in writing, promptly of any rovide the medications listed above.

+request the school to give medic by child, whose name is: nanges in medication or dosage EPIPEN - I request that the service will be provided by s ordered.
+I will pone I will notify the school, in writing, promptly of any

-□ EPIPEN - I request that the administration of the EpiPen be provided.
-I understand that the service will be provided by a person without medical or nursing training.
-It is my responsibility as parent / guardian to provide the school with current EpiPens for my child's use and care.
+request the school to give medic by child, whose name is: nanges in medication or dosage EPIPEN - I request that the service will be provided by s ordered.
+I will pone I will notify the school, in writing, promptly of any rovide the medications listed above. of the EpiPen be provided.
+I understand that the t medical or nursing training.
+It is my responsibility as

-Name - Parent/Guardian

-Signature - Parent/Guardian